-Codam is a cutting edge, new computer coding school opening in Amsterdam, September 24th 2018 which, Corinne Vigreux, the founder of the children’s charity Sofronie is spear-heading.
+Codam is a cutting edge, new computer coding school in Amsterdam which, Corinne Vigreux, the founder of the children’s charity Sofronie is spear-heading.
 It will make a fantastic contribution to Amsterdam’s computer science industry providing job worthy education to people regardless of their experience or economic background.

 The original building was a horizontal two storey, post-war barracks for Dutch military personnel.
 The design of OZ softens the building.
 This way it is more inspiring for students.
 We re-painted and enveloped the barracks into an elegant timber frame.
 They connect the building to the green surroundings.
 As you enter, OZ has lightly retrofitted the functional interior.
 So that it is high performing and welcoming for computer coders.
 It will be possible to play giant chess in front of the reception as you can do